danbopes/mtgbot-irc/README.md

 **!delplug `message`** | Delete's a plug from the plug list (Enter the full message to be deleted).
 **!plugoff** | Delete's all plugs from the plug list.
 **!plugtime `time`** | Set's the interval in minutes at which a plug will be outputted to the channel.
+(Default: 60 minutes) **!mtgousername `username`** | Set your MTGO Username to have MTGBot auto post when round starts, and enable the !status command.
-(Default: 60 minutes) **!antispam `# of responses` `minutes`** | Sets how often I respond to non mods.
+**!antispam `# of responses` `minutes`** | Sets how often I respond to non mods.
 Ex: "!antispam 3 5" would allow me to answer 3 times every 5 minutes for non mods.
 This is the default setting I come with.
 **!part** | This will have me leave the channel.